JanHerca/urantiapedia/output/wikijs/article/William_S_Sadler_Jr/Concerning_Human_Survival.md

 This discussion starts out with the statement that "The number of personalities that achieve survival status will be less than 100%."
 We all agree with this conclusion for _The Urantia Book_ certainly does not teach "universalism."

 Down through the ages many philosophers and theologians have indulged in speculation regarding human survival.
-The Pharisees taught that few me would survive--and no women.
+The Pharisees taught that few me would survive—and no women.
 Some religions taught universal survival through successive and almost endless advancing reincarnations.
 Others taught progressing purification and advancing spiritualization by means of prolonged purgatorial experience.
 In Christianity, this doctrine of God's mercy, embracing the salvation of all mortals, found expression in the Universalist Church.

-Needless to say that this attempt to reduce human survival to a mathematical formula--to percentages--is wholly based on assumptions.
+Needless to say that this attempt to reduce human survival to a mathematical formula—to percentages—is wholly based on assumptions.
 Let us take a look at these assumptions.

 ### 1. Assumption No. 1.

-We have the testimony of the Creator Son--that the road to eternal life is straight and narrow and that the door thereto is also narrow.
+We have the testimony of the Creator Son—that the road to eternal life is straight and narrow and that the door thereto is also narrow.

 But that is not exactly what Jesus said:

 > “You also have another saying among you, and one that contains much truth: That the way which leads to eternal life is straight and narrow, that the door which leads thereto is likewise narrow."
 [UB 166:3.3](/en/The_Urantia_Book/166#p3_3)

 Here Jesus is making use of a common saying for teaching purposes.
-While he did say that this folk saying contained much truth--he did not say that it was factual--he did not present it as an original and persona pronouncement.
+While he did say that this folk saying contained much truth—he did not say that it was factual—he did not present it as an original and persona pronouncement.

 > The Master utilizes this saying as illustrative material in his teaching, just as Peter made use of a then current story about the rich man and Lazarus.
 This story well illustrated certain things which Peter wished to impress upon his hearers, but it does not follow that the apostle meant to accept or endorse all the other theological implications which were to be found in this story.
 [UB 169:3.0](/en/The_Urantia_Book/169#p3_0)